NaveenKharwar/alpinejs-tutorial/README.md

 ## Claps Claps

 I'd like to thank the developers of [Alpine.JS](https://alpinejs.dev/) and [Tailwind CSS](https://tailwindcss.com/).
-Tools like thse are making the real change in web development universe.
+Tools like these are making the real change in web development universe.

 - [Caleb Porzio](https://github.com/calebporzio) - Alpine.JS
 - [Adam Wathan](https://github.com/adamwathan) - Tailwind CSS